Amy sketching at Thingvellir National Park in Iceland

 Finding Inspiration in Life and Death

 I was born in Washington, DC, and grew up in Maryland.
 I spent many hours in the DC art studio of my grandfather, Herman Perlman, and always loved art.
-After I survived a tragic car accident that took my brother's life away, I found that art and nature provided a source of healing from grief and unresolved questions that come from simply living.
+After I survived a tragic car accident at age 12 that took my brother's life away, I found that both the making of art and learning about the natural world provided a source of healing from grief and unresolved questions that come from surviving death.
 Later, I pursued an Interdepartmental Degree in Art and Geography from the University of Delaware.
-I studied scientific and botanical illustration as well.
-I spent years working in decorative painting and creating murals.
-Eventually, I found that landscape painting was a medium that brought my passions of art and nature together, and it has become my muse for exploring the world through art.
-I love to sketch and paint outdoors in the elements with 360 degrees of information around me to capture an ephemeral moment, a sense of place, and witness the full cycle of life and death in this beautiful world.
+I also studied scientific and botanical illustration after graduating, and used those skills to create customized illustrations to create illuminated manuscripts for Jewish wedding contracts, Ketubahs.
+I also spent years working in decorative painting and creating public and privately commissioned murals.